 \section{Abstract}

-This paper studies estimation and inference of heterogeneous peer effects featuring group fixed effects and slope heterogeneity under latent structure.
-We adapt the Classifier-Lasso algorithm to consistently discover latent structures and determine the number of clusters.
-To solve the incidental parameter problem in the binary choice model with social interactions, we propose a parametric bootstrap method to debias and establish its asymptotic validity.
+This paper studies estimation and inference of heterogeneous social interactions featuring group fixed effects and slope heterogeneity under latent structure.
+Theoretically, in a binary choice model with social interactions we characterize the asymptotic bias of the slope coefficient due to the presence of high dimensional incidental parameters.
+Computationally, we invoke parametric bootstrap method to debias and establish asymptotic validity.
+Furthermore, tailored algorithms are employed to explore the latent structures and determine the number of clusters.
 Monte Carlo simulations confirm strong finite sample performance of our methods.
-In an application to students’ risky behaviors, the algorithm detects two latent clusters and finds that peer effects are significant within one of the clusters, demonstrating the practical applicability in uncovering heterogeneous social interactions. \\
+In an application to students' risky behaviors, the algorithm detects two latent clusters and finds that peer effects are significant within one of the clusters, demonstrating the practical applicability in uncovering heterogeneous social interactions.

 {\bf Keywords:} Classification, C-Lasso, Heterogeneity, Penalized Profile Likelihood, Sequential Estimation, Social Interactions

 {\bf JEL Classifications}: C35, C38, C57, I21.

 \onehalfspacing